BENIDORM POLICE have arrested David Grundy, 53, who is wanted in connection with the stabbing of his partner at their home in the Orihuela Costa.

 Juan Carlos Moragues, a Spanish government representative for the Alicante area, confirmed last Thursday that an international arrest warrant was out for Grundy with an accompanying photo.

-He had been missing for five days after his partner, 42-year-old Nicola Anne Walker Houghton, was found with a knife embedded in her back at the home they shared in Orihuela.
+He had been missing for five days after his 42-year-old partner, was found with a knife embedded in her back at the home they shared in Orihuela.

 Her daughter alerted police and paramedics after she found the victim lying on the floor with a large kitchen knife embedded in her back.